kyoto skyline with a pagoda in the background

 By plane

-If you plan to arrive in Kyoto by plane, the nearest airport is located in Osaka – the Kansai international airport.
+If you plan to arrive in Kyoto by plane, the nearest airport is located in Osaka – the Kansai International Airport.
 From there then you can choose between a train, bus, or taxi to get to Kyoto.
 We recommend taking the train – the Haruka train, especially if you have a JR Pass, as it’s the fastest and most convenient way.

 Ginkaku-ji temple surrounded by autumn foliage.